-Metatarsalgia can be a bit of an umbrella term used to cover any forefoot pain.
+Metatarsalgia can be a bit of an umbrella term used to cover any forefoot pain, particularly metatarsal pain.
 Usually the term refers to inflammation which occurs in the joints between the metatarsal bones in the foot and phalanges bones of the toes.

 Symptoms typically consist of pain in the forefoot which is worse during weight bearing, particularly during the middle phase and push off phase of walking when the foot is in contact with the ground.

-Pain usually comes on gradually with tenderness felt when pressing in on the MTP joints under the ball of the foot..
+Metatarsal pain usually comes on gradually with tenderness felt when pressing in on the MTP joints under the ball of the foot.
 It is usually the 2nd, 3rd, and 4th toes which are effected and is frequently in more than one joint at the same time.
 Symptoms range from mild to severe

 In the early stages a separation between two toes may be seen and is known as the V sign.
 Passive flexion or bending of the toe can reproduce pain.
 There may also be hard skin or calluses under the foot due to excess pressure.